 The Compensation Committee oversees and provides strategic direction to management with respect to our executive compensation plans and programs.
 The Compensation Committee reviews our Chief Executive Officer's performance and compensation with the other non-employee directors.
 Based on that review, the Compensation Committee evaluates the performance of our Chief Executive Officer, reviews the Compensation Committee's evaluation with him, and makes all compensation decisions for our Chief Executive Officer.
 The Compensation Committee also reviews and approves the compensation of the other executive officers.
 The Compensation Committee makes most decisions regarding changes in salaries and bonuses during the first quarter of the year based on Company, division or function and individual performance during the prior year, as well as reviewing relevant commercially available proxy and survey data of peer group companies and companies of comparable size.
 The Compensation Committee also has authority to grant equity compensation awards under our 2014 Omnibus Incentive Plan.
-This award authority has been delegated on a limited basis for awards to employees who are not subject to the requirements of Section 16 of the Executive Officer.
+This award authority has been delegated on a limited basis for awards to employees who are not subject to the requirements of Section 16 of the Executive Award Committee, comprised of our Chief Executive Officer.

 The Compensation Committee has the sole authority to retain, oversee and terminate any compensation consultant to be used to assist in the evaluation of executive compensation and to approve the consultant's fees and retention terms.
 As noted below, since November 2006, the Compensation Committee has retained Cook & Co. as its executive compensation consultant.
 Cook & Co. also advises the Nominating and Corporate Governance Committee regarding director compensation but does not provide any other services to the Company.
 The Company pays Cook & Co.'s fees.
-Additional information on the executive compensation- Compensation Discussion and Analysis-Governance of Our Executive Compensation Program-Role of Independent Compensation Consultant" below.
+Additional information on the executive compensation services performed in 2014 by Cook & Co. is included in "Executive Compensation-Compensation Discussion and Analysis-Governance of Our Executive Compensation Program-Role of Independent Compensation Consultant" below.